heroku/buildpacks-ruby/README.md

 - Gem specific behavior - We will parse your `Gemfile.lock` to determine what dependencies your app need for use in specializing your install behavior (i.e. Rails 5 versus Rails 4).
 The inclusion of these gems may trigger different behavior:
   - `railties`
   - [TODO] List is incomplete
+- Applications without `rake` in the `Gemfile.lock` or a `Rakefile` varient MAY skip rake task detection.
 - Rake execution - We will determine what rake tasks are runnable via the output of `rake -P` against your application.
   - We WILL abort the build if the `rake -p` task fails.
-  - [TODO] Applications expecting Rake task execution must have `rake` in the Gemfile.lock and a `Rakefile` variant checked into the root of their application.
-(Reference: https://github.com/heroku/buildpacks-ruby/blob/d526a49f81becaf571329a1adf5fff0668a6b99a/lib/heroku_buildpack_ruby/rake_detect.rb#L41-L58)
   - We will run `rake assets:precompile` on your app if that task exists on your application.
     - [TODO] We will skip this `assets:precompile` task if a manifest file exists in the `public/assets` folder that indicates precompiled assets are checked into git.
 (Reference: https://github.com/heroku/buildpacks-ruby/blob/d526a49f81becaf571329a1adf5fff0668a6b99a/lib/heroku_buildpack_ruby/assets_precompile.rb#L29)
     - We will abort your build if the `rake assets:precompile` task fails